tukue/SearchEngineAalyzer/docs/simplified-vercel-cd.md

           npm ci
           npm run build
 ```

-### How it integrates with Vercel
-- Connect the repo to Vercel with GitHub App integration.
-Set the project Root Directory to `/`.
+Integration tips:
-- In Vercel Project Settings → Git, mark the **CI** workflow as a required status check for `main`.
-Vercel waits for required checks before promoting a deployment.
+- In Vercel Project Settings → Git, mark the CI workflow as a required status check if you want deploys gated on tests.
-- When a PR opens, GitHub Actions runs `CI` and Vercel builds a Preview.
-If tests fail, the status check blocks merge; if tests pass, merging to `main` triggers Vercel Production deployment.

-### Secrets and env handling in CI
-- Add any needed secrets (e.g., private registry tokens) to GitHub repo secrets; keep application secrets in Vercel envs.
-Tests that need runtime secrets should use GitHub **Actions secrets**, while browser-exposed vars must still be prefixed with `VITE_` and injected via `.env` files or Vercel env scopes.
+- Each Vercel project (root and `next/`) will still build previews; required checks must pass before production promotion.
+- Keep secrets that CI needs in GitHub Actions secrets; app secrets stay in Vercel envs.

+## 7. Dependency Layout: Shared vs. Separate `package.json`
+- **Express + Vite**: Uses the root `package.json` and lockfile.
+Only Vite/Express/server deps live here (Next.js is removed to avoid cross-framework conflicts).
+- **Next.js**: Lives entirely in `next/package.json` with its own lockfile and Vercel project rooted at `next/`.
+- **Why split**: Avoids peer conflicts (React 19 + Vite vs. Next.js), keeps installs smaller per deployment, and lets each framework evolve at its own pace.
+- **Workspace option**: If you want a single lockfile, you can add npm workspaces that include `.` and `next/`, but keep framework-specific deps inside their respective `package.json` files.

 ## Quick Start for New Contributors
-1. Fork/clone, run `npm install` at root.
-2. Create feature branch, develop locally with `npm run dev:client` (frontend) and `npm run dev` (Express API).
+1. Install root deps and run `npm run dev:client` (Vite) plus `npm run dev` (Express).
+For the Next.js variant, `cd next && npm install` then `npm run dev`.
-3. Open a PR: Vercel posts a preview URL.
-Test there with Preview env vars.
+2. Open a PR: Vercel posts preview URLs for both projects.
+Test with Preview env vars.
-4. Merge to `main`: Vercel automatically promotes to production with Production env vars.
+3. Merge to `main`: Vercel automatically promotes both projects to production with their own Production env vars.

-## 7. Dependency Layout: Shared vs. Separate `package.json`
-- **Keep a shared root `package.json`** when you only deploy the Express + Vite stack.
-It keeps install times shorter, avoids duplicated tools (linters, test runners), and matches the `vercel.json` here which assumes root-level scripts.
-- **Split dependencies per app (recommended when Vite and Next variants coexist)**:
-  - Use npm workspaces (or pnpm/yarn workspaces) with `package.json` files under `client/` (Vite) and `next/` (Next) so each can pin its own React and framework versions without peer conflicts.
-  - Keep a minimal root `package.json` for shared dev tooling and the workspace definition; commit a single top-level lockfile.
-  - In Vercel, create separate projects per variant and set each project’s **Root Directory** to the matching workspace.
-Use per-project `installCommand`/`buildCommand` so Vercel installs only that workspace’s deps.
-  - Pros: fewer peer conflicts (e.g., React 19 in Vite vs React 18 in Next), smaller install/build surface per deployment, clearer ownership of framework-specific deps.
-  - Trade-off: duplicated scripts between apps and the need to keep workspace metadata aligned (e.g., `npm install --workspaces`), but it’s usually worth it once two frameworks ship side by side.